jcrotinger/clean_data_course_project/ReadMe.md

     BodyGyro.X.Freq.StdDev

-Also, a few variables have "BodyBody", which appears to be a mistake and the duplicated "Body" is repaired..
+Also, a few variables have "BodyBody", which appears to be a mistake and the duplicated "Body" is repaired.

 `filterFeatures` returns the list of normalized variable names along with a character array that is used when loading the actual data to specify the `colClasses`.
 Filtering the data on load significantly sped up the load step and also reduces memory use.